John Bernhardt Smith: Taxonomic battles

 Smith's 1891 checklist was criticized by the entomologist Harrison Dyar and this grew into a serious rivalry.
-Dyar published his own “A List of North American Lepidoptera” as a counter to Smith's list.
+Dyar published his own "A List of North American Lepidoptera" as a counter to Smith's list.
 Dyar clashed on matters of taxonomy, mostly on nomenclatural priority, with C.V.
 Riley, A.R.
 Grote, and H. Strecker among others.
 The dispute with Smith began with criticisms over Smith's checklist of 1892.
 In 1903 Smith named a moth as Euclidia dyari, which though appearing like an honor, was a name to replace another that the two had argued over.
 Dyar likewise created Protorthodes smithii in 1904.
 Smith took exception to Dyar's criticism of Rev. Hulst on identifications and nomenclature.
-Hulst had recently passed away and had bequeathed his specimens to the Rutgers collection and Smith refused to lend these to the US National Museum collection overseen by Dyar.
+Hulst had recently died and had bequeathed his specimens to the Rutgers collection and Smith refused to lend these to the US National Museum collection overseen by Dyar.
 Smith even wrote to Dyar "If you object that I am allowing personal consideration to retard scientific knowledge I will plead guilty."
 After a fire in Rutgers in 1903 Dyar wrote a letter that placing specimens in the Washington collection would be a safeguard.
 Again Smith refused, with a copy to L.O.
 Howard.
 After Smith began to work in mosquitoes in 1901, there appeared to be a thaw in relations with Dyar helping in some identifications.
 When Dyar sought some larval specimens, Smith again refused to loan them and it again led to a downward spiral in their relations.
 In 1909 he clashed with Dyar again over credit on the discovery of the breeding habits of mosquitoes in Dublin, New Jersey.
 With Smith's death the battled died out but the rivalry became legend among insect taxonomists with embellished (incorrect) versions stating that Smith created the genus Dyaria (pun on Diarrhoea) to spite the latter.
 It was erected in fact by Berthold Neumoegen in 1893.
 Later workers have noted that Smith was usually wrong in the claims he made in nomenclatural debates with Dyar and Grote.
-Smith did not designate holotypes and labelled several specimens merely as types.
+Smith did not designate holotypes and labelled several specimens as types of a given species (these are treated as syntypes under Art.
+73.2 of the ICZN Code).